-The financial situation remains challenging, but the Town Council is committed to doing the very best for the town, its residents, local businesses and visitors.
+The financial situation remains challenging, particularly with the impact of the pandemic, but the Town Council is committed to doing the very best for the town, its residents, local businesses and visitors.
 We will work in partnership with the right agencies and community groups to do this, and ensure that Uckfield remains a beautiful place to live.

-UCKFIELD TOWN COUNCIL - OUR STRATEGIC PLAN 2020-2025
+UCKFIELD TOWN COUNCIL - OUR STRATEGIC PLAN 2021-2026

-Uckfield is one of five market towns located within the Wealden District and is located within the heart of the Wealden District.
-Its facilities serve not only the residents of the town but also the residents of its neighbouring villages.
+Uckfield is one of five market towns located within the Wealden District.
+Its facilities serve not only the residents of the town but also the residents of its neighbouring

 The attractive setting of Uckfield brings both new residents and visitors to the town.
 Its location in the heart of Wealden and close proximity to the Ashdown Forest provides plenty of opportunities for leisure and recreation, in addition to the beautiful green open spaces and woodlands located within the town itself.
+Here are a few key statistics.
+The 2021 census in March 2021 will provide an up-to-date and accurate profile of our population.

-15,265 residents
+15,108 residents